astronautas/astronautas.github.io/_posts/2021-11-21-no-time-to-plan.md

-The other day I had a chat with my local Karate Dojo owner.
-I am not exactly how it all began, but we drifted towards discussing my sensei.
+The other day I had a chat with my local Karate dojo owner.
+I am not exactly sure how it all began, but we drifted towards discussing my sensei.
 He is a busy bee.

 The sensei is always on the run, having many activities alongside being the master of the dojo.
 He delivers leadership seminars for businesses.
 He is also a referee, being often away abroad for competitions.
 He sees an opportunity, and he seizes it.
 It comes at a cost.
 Often sensei does everything at the last minute.